SinsOfSeven/TexFx/README.md

 Bloom Intensity (Glow) on the BLUE channel.

-Color Override (RGB) on the ALPHA channel.
+HSV Shift on the ALPHA channel.

 Channel | Value |Effect
 :-      |:-     |:-